Applying for a patent

 Under what circumstances will the losing party in a first-instance case be granted the right to appeal?
 How long does an appeal typically take?

-Appeals can be made against IP Enterprise Court and Patents Court decisions in relation to issues of law.
+Appeals can be made against IP Enterprise Court and Patents Court decisions on points of law.
 Permission to appeal must be sought from the first-instance judge or from the court to which the appeal is addressed (for IP Enterprise Court appeals, either the Patents Court or the Court of Appeal; and for Patents Court appeals, the Court of Appeal).
 The Court of Appeal aims to hear cases within 12 months and may expedite a hearing in appropriate circumstances.
+For cases of public importance, a further appeal may be brought to the Supreme Court.
+Such appeals are uncommon.

 Options away from court